 Even in Northern Ireland you can get skin cancer from the sun, especially if you play sports or work outside.
 Follow this simple advice:

 - Wear a T-shirt and hat

-- Stay in the shade from 11am to 3pm
+- Stay in the shade from 11am-3pm

 - Use SPF15+ sunscreen and UVA 4 or 5 star

 - Keep an eye on moles.
-If you notice any change in colour, shape or size, tell your doctor.
+If you notice and change in colour, shape or size, tell your doctor

-- Avoid sunbeds
+- Avoid sunbeams

-- www.careinthesun.org
+www.careinthesun.org